metanav/ArduboyTones/README.md

 Ideally, to match Arduino *tone()*, durations should be given in 1000ths of a second (milliseconds).
 However, ArduboyTones treats durations as being in 1024ths of a second.
 Here's why:

 To calculate internal timing values for a duration given in milliseconds, a divide by 500 on an *unsigned long* (32 bit) number is required, which is what Arduino *tone()* does.
-On an 8 bit processor without any native divide instructions, this is slow and takes a fair amount of code.
+On an 8 bit processor without any native divide instructions (which is what the original Arduboy uses), this is slow and takes a fair amount of code.
 On the other hand, a divide by 512 is easily and quickly accomplished by simply shifting the value right 9 bits.
 This is what ArduboyTones does, at the expense of durations being about 2.34% shorter than the same value would be with Arduino *tone()*.

 In most circumstances, the slightly shorter durations will likely be unnoticeable.
 If a duration needs to be precise, the required value can be calculated by multiplying the desired duration, in milliseconds, by 1.024.